imadyr1gk/wazuh-docker/manager agent.conf/info.md

-Agent.conf conf in manager
+Agent.conf configuration in the manager - Enabling real-time integrity monitoring.

-Enabling integrity monitoring in real time
-Pour des informations détaillées sur les paramètres de base de l'intégrité des fichiers, consultez la [documentation Wazuh](https://documentation.wazuh.com/current/user-manual/capabilities/file-integrity/basic-settings.html).
+For detailed information on the basic settings for file integrity, refer to the [Wazuh documentation](https://documentation.wazuh.com/current/user-manual/capabilities/file-integrity/basic-settings.html).